Daughter follows in Chesterfield dad’s firefighting footprints

 "It is almost like a bad habit.
 The more you do it.
 The more you like it," he said.
 "I don’t know what it is like to have a job.
 I really don’t."

-Even after 45 years of fighting fires and serving other, the Battalion Chief said he was not thinking about walking away just yet.
-He’s still having fun.
+Even after 45 years of fighting fires and serving others, the Battalion Chief said he was not thinking about walking away just yet.
+He's still having fun.

 What this veteran Jake does know is that the McCarraher's fire fighting lineage will not stop with him.